jara001/f1tenth-rules/rules_v3.md

     - No limits, but all computation during the race has to be done onboard the vehicle.
     - Recommended: NVIDIA Jetson Xavier, NVIDIA Jetson Orin, Intel NUC, etc.
 7. LiDAR
-    - ~~Single plane only.~~ _Note: Multi-plane lidar might add more features (outside of the track walls) for localization_
+    - _Note: Multi-plane lidar might add more features (outside of the track walls) for localization_
-    - _Felix: Do we want to add this limit when we want to add bridges?_
+    - Number of planes: Not limited
-    - ~~Detection range: ≤ 30m~~
+    - Detection range: Not limited
     - Scanning frequency: ≤ 40Hz
     - Angular resolution: ≥ 0.125°s
-    - Recommended: Hokuyo UST-30LX
+    - Recommended: Hokuyo UST-30LX, Hokuyo UST-10LX, etc.
 8. Camera
     - No limits.
 Monocameras and stereocameras are allowed.
     - _Felix: Should we include/exclude optical flow sensors (for odometry?)_